-Labiaplasty is a surgical procedure on the vaginal area to improve function and aesthetics.
+Labiaplasty is a surgical procedure on the vaginal area to improve both function and aesthetics.
 It can be done for either purely cosmetic purposes (to make it look different) or to correct health concerns such as painful sexual intercourse and skin irritation associated with excessive vaginal folds or tissue.
 If you’re unsatisfied with the appearance of your intimate area or want to improve your quality of life by addressing health concerns caused by abnormal vaginal structures, labiaplasty is right for you.
-However, before undergoing the surgery, there are some things and tips that you should know to ensure a safe and smooth Labiaplasty recovery.
+However, before undergoing the surgery, there is some information and tips that you should know to ensure a safe and smooth Labiaplasty recovery.

 Labiaplasty Surgery (Labia Reduction) – Download Dr Briggs FREE Guide